HarrisonLL/Machine_Learning/README.md

 the University of Michigan.
 I will keep updating while learning new tech in ML.

-1) The "ML.txt" file is a short but sweet summary.
+1) The "ML.txt" file is a short but sweet summary, including model pros and cons.
 2) The "Machine Learning Notes .pdf" includes necessary summary and algorithm details.
 3) The "NLP_basics_summary.txt": I am also trying to summarize some NLP (Natural Language Processing) techniques here that I know.
 4) The "Deep Learning and NLP.pdf" file includes modern deep learning techniques and more advanced models suchas LSTM, transformers, and BERT.
 It also includes some models that I built and researched during my internship in 2021.